 The Company has certain non-contributory defined benefit pension plans for salaried and hourly employees in the United States, Canada, Germany, the Netherlands, South Africa and the United Kingdom.
 The Company uses a measurement date of October 31 for its pension plans.
 The salaried employees plans' benefits are based primarily on years of service and earnings.
+The hourly employees plans' benefits are based primarily on years of service and earnings.
 The hourly employees plans' benefits are based primarily upon years of service, and certain benefit provisions are subject to collective bargaining.
 The Company contributes an amount that is not less than the minimum funding and not more than the maximum tax-deductible amount to these plans.
 Salaried employees in the United States who commence service on or after November 1, 2007 are not eligible to participate in the U.S. defined benefit pension plan, but are eligible to participate in a defined contribution retirement program.
-Salaried employees outside the U.S. also have various dates in which they are not eligible to participate in the respective defined benefit pension plans, but are eligible to participate in a defined contribution retirement program.
-The category "Other International" represents the noncontributory defined benefit pension plans in Canada and South Africa for October 31, 2023 and Canada, South Africa and Turkey for October 31, 2022.
+Salaried employees outside the U.S. also have various dates in which they are not eligible to participate in the respective defined benefit pension plans, but are eligible to participate in the category "Other International" represents the noncontributory defined benefit pension plans in Canada and South Africa for October 31, 2023 and Canada, South Africa and Turkey for October 31, 2022.

-Pension plan contributions by the Company totaled \$27.5 million during 2023, which consisted of \$23.7 million of employer contributions and \$3.8 million of benefits paid directly by the Company, totaled \$31.4 million and \$21.9 million during 2022 and 2021, respectively.
+Pension plan contributions by the Company totaled \$27.5 million during 2023, which consisted of \$23.7 million of employer contributions and \$3.8 million of benefits paid directly by the Company.
+Pension plan contributions, including benefits paid directly by the Company, totaled \$31.4 million and \$21.9 million during 2022 and 2021, respectively.
 Contributions, including benefits paid directly by the Company, during 2024 are expected to be approximately \$20.9 million.